SaltyGoo/saltygoo.github.io/pages/BaldurHex/05-WyrmsCrossing.md

 <span class="blacktitle"> Feature B - Merchant Camp</span>

-Merchant caravans from the Amn and beyond that have survived the bandit raids are stuck here until the bridge is open.
+Merchant caravans from Amn and beyond that have survived the bandit raids are stuck here until the bridge is open.
 Tension is high.

 ---

 <span class="blacktitle"> Feature C - Tenya's Hut </span>

-Further along the river and hidden by fog stands the hovel of Tenya, the local sea witch.
+Further along the river and hidden by fog lives Tenya, the local sea witch.